Intro to GLM Analysis: a single-run, single-subject fMRI dataset

 subject_data = fetch_spm_auditory()

-[get_dataset_dir] Dataset found in /home/runner/work/nilearn/nilearn/nilearn_data/spm_auditory
+[get_dataset_dir] Dataset created in /home/runner/nilearn_data/spm_auditory

 Inspecting the dataset